Scriptor/pharen/tutorial.markdown

 title: Pharen Tutorial
 ---

+### About this tutorial{#goal}
+The goal of this tutorial is to get started with Pharen by writing a bare-bones pastebin.
+Each section will be split into a code-centered portion followed by a more in-depth look.
+You can initially skip the in-depth stuff to get something up and running fast, then come back later if you want to understand more.

 ### Prerequisites {#prerequisites}
-This tutorial is somewhat Unix-oriented and requires knowledge of using its command-line, so Windows users may need to adapt some of the instructions.
-However, most of the content of this tutorial should be platform-agnostic.
+This tutorial is somewhat Unix-oriented and requires knowledge of its command-line.
+Windows users may need to adapt some of the instructions.
+However, most of it is platform-agnostic.

 You will need a server that can handle PHP files and a text editor.
 If you want language integration you can set your editor to use a plugin for another Lisp.
-For example, I currently use VimClojure and have it set to treat Pharen files like Clojure files.
+For example, I currently use VimClojure and have it treat Pharen (.phn) files as Clojure files.

 ### Getting set up {#set-up}
 First, get Pharen from the [download page](/download.html).
 Then open up a shell, cd into the directory the Pharen files are located and run: